What are the risk factors for childhood leukemia?

 Genetic risk factors

-Genetic risk factors are those that are part of our DNA.
-DNA is the substance that carries our genes, the instructions for nearly everything our cells do.
-While we don’t know the exact cause of most cases of leukemia, during the past few years scientists have made great progress in learning how certain changes in DNA can cause bone marrow stem cells to develop into leukemia.
+Genetic risk factors are those that are part of our genes, which control nearly everything our cells do.
+Certain changes in our genes can cause bone marrow stem cells to develop into leukemia.
 These changes are most often inherited from our parents.
-But while some genetic factors increase the risk of childhood leukemia, most cases of leukemia are not linked to any known genetic causes.
+Some genetic factors increase the risk of childhood leukemia, but most leukemias are not linked to any known genetic causes.

 Brothers and sisters of children with leukemia have a slightly higher chance of getting leukemia, although the overall risk is still low.
 The risk is much higher among identical twins.